shurik179/pov-library/README.md

 # POV Library
 Arduino library for Persistence of Vision (POV) projects.

-Work in progress; not ready for public use yet.

 This library is for creating Persistence of Vision displays using NeoPixel (WS2812B) or DotStar (APA102) individually addressable LED strips.
-For smooth effects, DotStars are preferred, as they have much higher refresh rates.
+For smooth effects, DotStars are strongly preferred, as they have much higher refresh rates.

-The library  is intended for use with boards that have built-in flash memory.
+The library  is intended for use with boards that contain  flash memory chips.
 It supports two modes:

 *  **Upload mode**.
 In this mode, the board, when connected to a computer via USB,